kintone-labs/kintone-ui-component/docs/document/docs/guides/in-office-day-list-customization.md

 ---
-id: tooltip-and-field-group-customization
+id: in-office-day-list-customization
-title: Tooltip and FieldGroup customization
+title: In-office day list customization
-sidebar_label: Tooltip and FieldGroup customization
+sidebar_label: In-office day list customization
 ---

 ## Overview
-This article explains how to utilize and customize the FieldGroup and Tooltip components.
+This article explains how to utilize and customize the FieldGroup and Tooltip components in the context of creating an In-Office Day List.<br/>
+In this context, a Table component within the FieldGroup allows team members to specify which days they will be in the office.<br/>

 We assume the following scenario:
 1. Basic Usage for FieldGroup and Tooltip (*FieldGroup and Tooltip*)